Cross Addiction

 Ongoing Support

-It cannot be stressed enough how vital it is for an addict to constantly work on their recovery.
-Attending meetings, finding a supportive network of family and friends, and having weekly sessions with a psychotherapist are all very important in maintaining sobriety and emotional health for the long term, helping the recovering addict avoid unresolved emotional issues that can lead to cross addiction.
+It is vital for an addict to constantly work on their recovery.
+Attending meetings, finding a supportive network of family and friends, and having weekly sessions with a psychotherapist are all very important in maintaining long-term sobriety and emotional health, helping the recovering addict avoid unresolved issues that can lead to cross addiction.

 Hobbies

 A recovering addict will find that the entire structure of their day has changed.
-Whereas previously, the whole day revolved around obtaining, using, and recovering from their substance of choice, once sober, they will find their day to be less busy, or parties and chilling with friends to be less exciting.
-Filling your time with hobbies, spending time with healthy people, and engaging in meaningful activities is essential.
+Whereas previously, the whole day revolved around obtaining, using, and recovering from their substance of choice, once sober, they will find their day less busy, and parties and chilling with friends, less exciting.
+Filling your time with hobbies, surrounding yourself with healthy people, and engaging in meaningful activities is essential.

 Habits